Devil in the Detail

 These common measures are generally based on aggregated data that takes no account of the unique needs and cost drivers of certain customers and product types within the supply chain.

 It is a rare business that has such a limited range of products and customers that they can service their entire market with a generic service policy.
 Conversely, it would be rare for a business to incur similar costs for servicing what can be a complex matrix of customers and products.
-Unravelling this pot pouri of information is what CTS is about.
+Unraveling this potpourri of information is what CTS is about.

 Steps to CTS